lindenmp/rs-fMRI/README.md

 Example:

-Assuming a user has downloaded all the contents of the Figshare to their desktop (~/Desktop/), the following snippet should allow the user to reproduce the figures.
+Assuming a user has downloaded an unzipped all the contents of the Figshare to their desktop (~/Desktop/), the following snippet should allow the user to reproduce the figures.

 	% ------------------------------------------------------------------------------
 	% Set project variables